SpeedStriker243/Windows98Launcher-Classic/README.md

 Unless you somehow had a flipping modem from the 90's, then no, I don't think it'd have internet.
 (Disclaimer: even if you *did* have a modem I don't think it'd work)

 ## Why would I use this when I can just use VirtualBox or VMware?
 No one said you had to, this was just an experiment.
+Plus it's more fun to play around with a VM that you could absolutely screw up if you're not careful.

 ## Can it run Doom?
 Abso-fricking-lutely.